 The procedure can be carried out in any office (as opposed to stationary installations, which are tied to a specific office), where there is sufficient lighting and the patient feels comfortable.
-The mapping process itself is controlled by artificial intelligence: each neoplasm that the neural network was able to identify is saved and linked to a virtual 3D model of a person.
+The mole mapping process itself is controlled by artificial intelligence.
+Each neoplasm that the neural network was able to identify is saved and linked to a virtual 3D model of a person.
 After the end of the skin scan (also carried out according to a special standardized algorithm, which must be familiarized with before starting the scan), all neoplasms that the neural network previously recognized as potentially dangerous are highlighted for the doctor.
-After that, each such neoplasm undergoes a more detailed check with a neural network, on the basis of which the doctor makes his conclusion.
+After that, each such neoplasm undergoes a more detailed check with a neural network.
+Based on the result, the doctor makes his conclusion.
 All results are stored in the patient’s personal account and are available for comparison at the next mapping.

-It is difficult to disagree with the fact that this approach to compiling a mole map most fully meets modern requirements:
+It is difficult to disagree with the fact that this approach to mole mapping most fully meets modern requirements:

-Moreover, in order to carry out mapping in this way, special in-depth knowledge in dermatology or dermato-oncology is not always required.
-This technique can be considered as a screening test by general practitioners or other non-skin specialists to properly route the patient.
+Moreover, in order to carry out mole mapping in this way, special in-depth knowledge in dermatology is not always required.
+This technique can be considered as a screening test by GP or other specialists to properly route the patient.

 Thus, our health and the health of our skin, in particular, are truly in our hands.